 1 JULY 1, 2024]: Sec.
 301. In addition to definitions appearing in 2 subsequent chapters of this article, the following definitions apply 3 throughout this article: 4 (1) "Affiliate", with respect to any person subject to this article, 5 means a person that, directly or indirectly, through one (1) or 6 more intermediaries: 7 (a) controls; 8 (b) is controlled by; or 9 (c) is under common control with; 10 the person subject to this article.
 11 (2) "Agreement" means the bargain of the parties in fact as found 12 in the parties' language or by implication from other 13 circumstances, including course of dealing or usage of trade or 14 course of performance.
-15 (3) "Agricultural products" includes agricultural products, 16 horticultural products, viticultural products, dairy products, 17 livestock, wildlife, poultry, bees, forest products, fish and 18 shellfish, any products raised or produced on farms, and any 19 products processed or manufactured from products raised or 20 produced on farms.
-20 (4) "Agricultural purpose" means a purpose related to the 21 production, harvest, exhibition, marketing, transportation, 22 processing, or manufacture of agricultural products by a natural 23 person who cultivates, plants, propagates, or nurtures the 24 agricultural products.
-26 (5) "Consumer credit sale" is a sale of goods, services, or an 20 27 interest in land in which: 28 28 29 (a) credit is granted by a person who engages as a seller in credit transactions of the same kind; 30 (b) the buyer is a person other than an organization; 31 (c) the goods, services, or interest in land are purchased 32 primarily for a personal, family, or household purpose; 33 (d) either the debt is payable in installments or a credit service 34 charge is made; and 35 (e) with respect to a sale of goods or services, either: 36 (i) the amount of credit extended, the written credit limit, or 37 the initial advance does not exceed the exempt threshold 38 amount, as adjusted in accordance with the annual 39 adjustment of the exempt threshold amount, specified in 40 Regulation Z (12 CFR 226.3 or 12 CFR 1026.3(b), as 41 applicable); or 42 (ii) the debt is secured by personal property used or expected
+15 16 (3) "Agricultural products" includes agricultural products, 17 horticultural products, viticultural products, dairy products, 18 livestock, wildlife, poultry, bees, forest products, fish and 19 shellfish, any products raised or produced on farms, and any products processed or manufactured from products raised or 20 21 produced on farms.
+22 (4) "Agricultural purpose" means a purpose related to the 23 production, harvest, exhibition, marketing, transportation, 24 processing, or manufacture of agricultural products by a natural person who cultivates, plants, propagates, or nurtures the 25 agricultural products.
+26 (5) "Consumer credit sale" is a sale of goods, services, or an 27 interest in land in which: 28 (a) credit is granted by a person who engages as a seller in 29 credit transactions of the same kind; 30 (b) the buyer is a person other than an organization; 31 (c) the goods, services, or interest in land are purchased 32 primarily for a personal, family, or household purpose; 33 (d) either the debt is payable in installments or a credit service 34 charge is made; and 35 (e) with respect to a sale of goods or services, either: 36 (i) the amount of credit extended, the written credit limit, or 37 the initial advance does not exceed the exempt threshold 38 amount, as adjusted in accordance with the annual 39 adjustment of the exempt threshold amount, specified in 40 Regulation Z (12 CFR 226.3 or 12 CFR 1026.3(b), as 41 applicable); or 42 (ii) the debt is secured by personal property used or expected (ii) and destributed by personal property ased of expected